 Further wagering requirements

-One last thing on wagering requirements.
+One last thing about the requirements for wagering.
 Most online casino customers are aware that bonus funds and free spin winnings need to be wagered before a withdrawal is possible.
 But almost all online casino terms and conditions also detail that a regular deposit may have to be wagered at least once before you can make a withdrawal again.

 This means, you may make a deposit of €20 and you will then need to playthrough €20 before you can request a withdrawal again.

 Once again, this is a protective measure against money laundering.
 It means, no one can simply make a deposit and follow it up right away with a withdrawal.
-In such cases, casinos almost always apply a penalty fee (which can be 30% high).
+Casinos almost always apply a penalty fee in such cases (which can be 30% high).

-So, whatever you do, make sure to read all terms and conditions.
+So, whatever you do, ensure that all terms and conditions are read.

 FAQ about Bonus Wagering Requirements